 Copies of all our important documents and contact details are scanned and emailed to ourselves in draft form.

 I always keep copies of our passports in my wallet and use these to check in to accommodation rather than hand over our actual passports.

-We never travel without comprehensive travel insurance which covers us for medical treatment, lost bags, delays, death, injury, repatriation etc. In fact just about anything you can think of ( including getting our camera stolen in a bus station in Ecuador on our last but one trip!)
+We never travel without comprehensive travel insurance which covers us for medical treatment, lost bags, delays, death, injury, repatriation etc. In fact just about anything you can think of, including getting our camera stolen in a bus station in Ecuador.

 So there we have it.
 Have I forgotten anything?
 Almost certainly, but one thing I have learned over the years we have been travelling is that you can pretty much buy anything anywhere these days.

 You might also like How to Pack Like a Girl